Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 13.30.40 UTC
+- WIB: Minggu, 22 September 2024 14.20.41 UTC
-- WITA: Minggu, 22 September 2024 14.30.40 UTC
+- WITA: Minggu, 22 September 2024 15.20.41 UTC
-- WIT: Minggu, 22 September 2024 15.30.40 UTC
+- WIT: Minggu, 22 September 2024 16.20.41 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature